COVID-19 and People with HIV

 We are still learning about COVID-19 and how it affects people with HIV.
 Older age and having a weakened immune system can increase a person’s chances of getting very sick with COVID-19.
 Nearly half of people in the United States with diagnosed HIV are ages 50 and older.
 Also, people with weakened immune systems, such as people with advanced HIV (including an AIDS diagnosis) or people with HIV who are not on HIV treatment, have lower defenses against infections, and their bodies may have a harder time building lasting protection from past immunization or infection.

-The good news is that there are actions you can take to help protect yourself and others from health risks caused by COVID-19 and other types of respiratory viruses, such as flu and respiratory syncytial virus (RSV).
-Read CDC’s updated Respiratory Virus Guidance for practical recommendations and information to help you lower the health risks posed by common respiratory viral illnesses.
+The good news is that there are actions you can take to protect yourself and others from health risks caused by COVID-19 and other types of respiratory viruses.
+These actions can help you lower the risk of COVID-19 transmission (spreading or catching COVID-19) and lower the risk of severe illness if you get sick.

 Feeling sick?
 COVID-19 testing can help you know if you have COVID-19 so you can decide what to do next, like getting treatment to reduce your risk of severe illness and taking steps to lower your chances of spreading a virus to others.
 Follow CDC’s guidance on testing for COVID-19.
 If you test positive or if you have symptoms that aren’t better explained by a different cause, follow CDC’s steps to prevent the spread of respiratory viruses when you are sick.
 Keep taking your HIV medicine as prescribed.
 This will help keep your immune system healthy.
 If you are not taking HIV medicine, talk to your healthcare provider about the benefits of getting on HIV treatment.
 Not sick?
 Learn about other key times to get tested.

 Need a test?
-U.S. households will be eligible to order 4 free COVID-19 tests at COVIDTests.gov in late September, 2024.
-The tests will detect current COVID-19 variants and can be used through the end of the year.
-You can also buy COVID-19 self-tests (at-home tests) online or in pharmacies and retail stores.
+Every U.S. household is eligible to order 4 free at-home COVID-19 tests at COVIDTests.gov.
+The tests are completely free – you won’t even pay for shipping.
+You can also buy self-tests (at-home tests) online or in pharmacies and retail stores.
 If you have health insurance, it may reimburse the cost of purchasing self-tests.
 Contact a community-based health center near you to find out about the availability of free or low-cost tests in your area.

 COVID-19 treatment.
 If you test positive for COVID-19 and are more likely to get very sick, medications are available that can reduce your chances of hospitalization and death.
 Contact a healthcare provider right away to see if you’re eligible for treatment, even if your symptoms are mild right now.
 Don’t delay: COVID-19 treatment must be started within 5-7 days of when your symptoms first start to be effective.
 But be aware: some COVID-19 treatments can interact with antiretroviral therapy (ART) used to treat HIV.
 If you have HIV, let your healthcare provider know before starting COVID-19 treatment.
 For people without HIV who are taking PrEP to prevent HIV, there is no evidence that currently available medicine used to treat COVID-19 will interact with HIV PrEP.